seL4/sel4-tutorials/README.md

 The `-h` switch to the `init` script provides a list of different tutorials and targets that can be provided to `--plat` and `--tut` respectively.

-Most tutorials support any target platform, with the eception of hello-camkes-timer, which only supports the zynq7000 platform.
+Most tutorials support any target platform, with the exception of hello-camkes-timer, which only supports the zynq7000 platform.

 ### Virtual Machine Image

 You can also download a [VirtualBox virtual machine appliance](http://ts.data61.csiro.au/Downloads/sel4_tut_v3_lubuntu_16_041-v2.ova)([md5](http://ts.data61.csiro.au/Downloads/sel4_tut_v3_lubuntu_16_041-v2.md5)) (3GB, based on Lubuntu 16.04.1 with all the seL4 tutorial prerequisites installed).

 This appliance is based on [VirtualBox 5.1.2](https://www.virtualbox.org/wiki/Downloads).
-You may also need to install the appropriate [VirtualBox extensions](http://download.virtualbox.org/virtualbox/5.1.2/Oracle_VM_VirtualBox_Extension_Pack-5.1.2-108956.vbox-extpack).
+You may also need to install the appropriate VirtualBox extensions available from the same page.

 ## Solutions

 To view the solutions for a tutorial instead of performing the tutorial pass the `--solution` flag to the `init` script